faisalazam/Problems/SYSTEM_DESIGN.md

 A good interviewer also looks for red flags.
 Over-engineering is a real disease of many engineers as they delight in design purity and ignore tradeoffs.
 They are often unaware of the compounding costs of over-engineered systems, and many companies pay a high price for that ignorance.
 You certainly do not want to demonstrate this tendency in a system design interview.
-Other red flags include narrow mindedness, stubbornness, etc.
+Other red flags include narrow-mindedness, stubbornness, etc.

 ### A 4-step process for effective system design interview